Country Guides

 An employee is any person, excluding an independent contractor, who works for either an individual, company, or the State and is remunerated for that.

-To determine if someone should be an independent contractor or an employee, the South African courts apply what is called a dominant impression test, which takes factors such as:
+To determine if someone should be an independent contractor or an employee, the South African courts apply what is called a dominant impression test, which takes into account factors such as:

 Employee vs contractor